vacuumlabs/cardano-ctf/README.md

 The smart contract code in the examples is purposefully vulnerable.
 DO NOT copy parts of the code into your project, as you may copy a vulnerability, too.
+Beware that the code may contain more than a single vulnerability.

+## Changelog

+This project is ever evolving.
+Please refer to the [Changelog](./CHANGELOG.md) to see the changes over time.

 ## License